Natural Areas Asset Management Plan (NAAMP)

 Further to this, it outlines the:

-- the scope and format of 11 guidelines and strategies to manage threats to biodiversity; and
+- scope and format of 11 guidelines and strategies to manage threats to biodiversity; and

 The benefits of this approach are that:

-natural area reserves within the City will continue to have individual management plans, however, they will be more and targeted and will refer to their specific site conditions.
+- natural area reserves within the City of Melville will continue to have individual management plans; however, they will be more guided and targeted, and refer to their specific site conditions.

 The guidelines and strategic plans will be developed and formalised in coming years.
 In the interim, existing management plans will continue to be utilised.